rfortherestofus/blog/001_theme_minimal/001_theme_minimal.md

 <img src="001_theme_minimal_files/figure-commonmark/unnamed-chunk-1-1.png" style="width:90.0%" />

-## Active title
+## Use an active title

 Cool.
 We have a dataviz now.
 But do you know what this chart is supposed to tell you?
 You don’t?
 Well, I don’t know either.
 The chart is pretty ambiguous.

 That’s why it’s important to add proper labels to describe what’s on the axes.
 But even more important than axes labels is the title.
 It’s usually the first thing your reader sees (and reads).
 So you’d be wise to make that meaningful so that your reader immediately knows what’s up.

 In the dataviz trade, this is known as an **active title**.
-Instead of being some generic description of the variables in the data, an active title is filled with valuable insights.
+[Instead of being some generic description of the variables in the data, an active title is filled with valuable insights](https://www.storytellingwithdata.com/blog/2017/3/22/so-what).
 This communicates what you want to say immediately.
 Just like any label, we can add the title via the `labs()` function.

 Let’s use that function to